alexodavies/big-graph-dataset/.docs/source/index.rst

 Big Graph Dataset
 ===============================================

-This is a collaboration project to build a large, multi-domain set of graph bgd.
+This is a collaboration project to build a large, multi-domain set of graph datasets.
 Each dataset comprises many small graphs.

 The aim of this project is to provide a large set of graph datasets for use in machine learning research.